[Home]

 The format of training/evaluation data file is the same as the original CRFSuite.
 Please refer to the CRFSuite manual.

-It is not realistic to manually write the features/training/evaluation files, so you will need a script to generate them.
-The source and binary packages contain an "example" directory, under which you can find a python script "conv.py".
-I wrote this script for the English POS-tagging task.
-You should customize the script in order to apply to other kind of tasks.
+It is not realistic to manually write the features, training, and evaluation files, so a script is usually needed to generate them.
+The source and binary packages contain an "example" directory with a Python script named "conv.py".
+The script was originally written for English POS tagging and should be customized for other kinds of tasks.

-If you have Penn Treebank 3, you can reproduce the experiences in my thesis:
+If you have Penn Treebank 3, you can reproduce the experiments described in Hiroshi Manabe's thesis:

 Open mrg_to_pos.py under "example" and modify the part that contains the path to the "mrg" directory.
 Run the script to convert the .mrg files into text files, which should look like: